 As the largest organ in the body, the functions of the skin reach well beyond serving as a sac for the contents of our physiology.Nutrients reach the skin by diffusing through fluid from the blood vessels embedded in the deeper layers of the skin.

 - Cumin, coriander, fennel tea soothe digestive issues associated with all three doshas.

-Turmeric is well known for its anti-inflammatory benefits.
+- Turmeric is well known for its anti-inflammatory benefits.

-Neem is one of Ayurvedaâ€™s most praised herbs for skin breakouts.
+- Neem is one of Ayurvedaâ€™s most praised herbs for skin breakouts.